strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 You can view the status of your project in the [Projects](https://cloud.strapi.io/projects) section of your Strapi Cloud account and you will be notified by email.

 :::warning
 If you do not resolve the issue within 30 days, your suspended project will be deleted and all data will be permanently lost.
-To avoid this situation, you will be sent an email when your project becomes suspended, then another email every week to remind you to solve the issue.
-The last email will be sent to you the day before the deletion of the project.
+To avoid this situation, you will be sent a first email when your project becomes suspended, then another email every 5 days until one week left, to remind you to solve the issue.
+The last week before the deletion of the project, you will be sent 3 more emails: 6 days, 3 days and 1 day before your project is finally deleted.
 :::

 #### Project suspension after subscription cancellation